Comic Book: Marvel NOW!

 - Guardians Team-Up: An anthology that sees the Guardians working alongside other superheroes in the Marvel universe.

 - S.H.I.E.L.D.: An anthology that follows Agent Coulson (and Melinda May, Jemma Simmons and Leo Fitz) teaming up with Marvel superheroes.

 - Spider-Man & The X-Men: A Sequel Series to Wolverine and the X-Men with Peter Parker teaching at The Jean Grey School, per Wolverine's dying request.

-- Uncanny Inhumans note : A second ongoing title based around The Inhumans, described as a more "street-level" take on the characters.
+- Uncanny Inhumans: A second ongoing title based around The Inhumans, described as a more "street-level" take on them.

 - Wolverines: A weekly title spun-out from the Death of Wolverine event, a group of Wolverine-adjacent characters from The Logan Legacy note and new Weapon X Program holdovers note comes together in this weekly series.